bluesky/bluesky/doc/source/plans.rst

     from bluesky.examples import det

     def master_plan():
+        "Read a detector with the shutter closed and then open."
         # ... insert code here to close shutter ...
         yield from count([det], md={'is_dark_frame': True})
         # ... insert code here to open shutter ...